Skip to content

 Greenish-white flowers of poke milkweed (Asclepias exaltata) in a wooded area.

-This species is hardy in zones 3-9.
-If your garden is within these zones and you have the right growing conditions (soil, moisture and exposure), you may well be able to grow this plant.
+• Plant Hardiness Zone: 3-9, if your garden is within these zones and you have the right growing conditions (soil, moisture and exposure), you may well be able to grow this plant.

 References